Tutorial: Create and configure an Azure Active Directory Domain Services managed domain

 - If the virtual network where you plan to enable the managed domain has a VPN connection with your on-premises network.
 In this scenario, ensure you don't have a domain with the same DNS domain name on your on-premises network.

 - If you have an existing Azure cloud service with that name on the Azure virtual network.

 Complete the fields in the Basics window of the Azure portal to create a managed domain:

 Enter a DNS domain name for your managed domain, taking into consideration the previous points.

 Choose the Azure Location in which the managed domain should be created.
 If you choose a region that supports Azure Availability Zones, the Azure AD DS resources are distributed across zones for additional redundancy.

 Availability Zones are unique physical locations within an Azure region.
 Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 To ensure resiliency, there's a minimum of three separate zones in all enabled regions.

 There's nothing for you to configure for Azure AD DS to be distributed across zones.
 The Azure platform automatically handles the zone distribution of resources.
 For more information and to see region availability, see What are Availability Zones in Azure?

-The SKU determines the performance, backup frequency, and maximum number of forest trusts you can create.
+The SKU determines the performance and backup frequency.
 You can change the SKU after the managed domain has been created if your business demands or requirements change.
 For more information, see Azure AD DS SKU concepts.

 For this tutorial, select the Standard SKU.